christc4/web/sites/icons.avsbq.org/quotes.md

 Those who do not know must be taught, not punished.
 We do not hit the blind.
 We lead them by the hand - St. Dionysius the Areopagite

-When a person takes one step to God,i
+When a person takes one step to God, then God makes a thousand steps towards him - St. Paisios the Athonite